shreyathaware123/Hospital-Resource-Optimization/README.md

 # 🏥 Hospital Resource Optimization Project

-This project focuses on analyzing and optimizing hospital resources—including staff, patients, and inventory—using Power BI.
+This project focuses on analyzing and optimizing hospital resources—including staff, patients, and inventory—using Power BI, Tableau, SQL, Python and Excel.
 It aims to support better data-driven decision-making for different hospital stakeholders.
 This dashboard provides a high-level overview of hospital operations to support strategic decision-making.
 It integrates insights from patient flow, staff availability, and inventory usage to ensure optimal resource allocation across the hospital.

 ## 📊 Project Overview